statOmics/MSqRobHurdlePaper/README.md

 Again, thanks to the saved files, each of these files will rund independently.
 "1_comparison_plots.Rmd" creates all the plots in the main article, while "2_supp_comparison_plots.Rmd" creates all the plots in supplementary information.
 "2_supp_comparison_plots.Rmd" also outputs the data on which the supplementary tables are based.

+## Reproduce our bioRxiv preprint

+All analyses for our bioRxiv preprint at https://www.biorxiv.org/content/10.1101/782466v1 can be found at the corresponding GitHub branch: https://github.com/statOmics/MSqRobHurdlePaper/tree/bioRxiv.

 ## Help

 If anything is unclear or doesn't work, please do not hesitate to contact ludger.goeminne@epfl.ch or raise an issue on GitHub.

 ## Citation

 If you make use of the functions in this repository, please refer to: Ludger J.E.
-Goeminne, Adriaan Sticker, Lennart Martens, Kris Gevaert and Lieven Clement (2019). **MSqRob takes the missing hurdle: uniting intensity- and count-based proteomics**. *bioRxiv*. doi: https://doi.org/10.1101/782466.
+Goeminne, Adriaan Sticker, Lennart Martens, Kris Gevaert and Lieven Clement (2020). **MSqRob takes the missing hurdle: uniting intensity- and count-based proteomics**. *Analytical Chemistry*. doi: https://doi.org/10.1021/acs.analchem.9b04375.